tape-framework/mvc/README.md

 There is a `(v/defmodule)` call at the end that inspects the current namespace and defines a `tape.module` that will have the functions be registered in the views registry map.
-Note the argument that must be an unquoted symbol of the corresponding controller namespace, in full.
 It is equivalent to:

 ```clojure
 (derive ::hello ::v/view)